skypjack/uvw/README.md

 A connection object can be used later as an argument to the `erase` member function of the resource to remove the listener.<br/>
 There exists also the `clear` member function to drop all the listeners at once.
+Note that `clear` should only be invoked on non-active handles.
+The handles exploit the same event mechanism made available to users to satisfy pending requests.
+Invoking `clear` on an active handle, for example with requests still in progress, risks leading to memory leaks or unexpected behavior.

 Almost all the resources emit `ErrorEvent` in case of errors.<br/>
 All the other events are specific for the given resource and documented in the